-- At the University of Suffolk your tuition fees provide access to all the usual teaching and learning facilities that you would expect.
+At University of Suffolk, your tuition fees provide access to all the usual teaching and learning facilities that you would expect.
 However, there may be additional costs associated with your course that you will need to budget for.
-See Course Costs.

-Access to Higher Education Diploma – a minimum of 30 Level 3 credits at merit grade or above.
+2023-24 and 2024-25 entry; 112 UCAS tariff points (or above), BBC (A-Level), DMM (BTEC), Merit (T Level) or Access to Higher Education Diploma – a minimum of 30 Level 3 credits at merit grade or above.

 Any offer of a place will be subject to: